 About the Housing Market Assessment

-- overheating, when housing demand outpaces supply
+- Overheating: when demand significantly outpaces supply

 - Price acceleration: when house prices rise at an increasing pace over a sustained period